Progyny (NASDAQ:PGNY) Trading Down 8.3%

-A number of research analysts have recently weighed in on the company.
-Berenberg Bank assumed coverage on Progyny in a report on Thursday, September 30th.
-They set a “buy” rating and a $81.00 price target on the stock.
-JPMorgan Chase & Co. lifted their price target on Progyny from $65.00 to $79.00 and gave the company an “overweight” rating in a report on Friday, October 22nd.
+A number of analysts recently issued reports on the company.
 SVB Leerink reduced their price objective on Progyny from $64.00 to $59.00 and set an “outperform” rating for the company in a research report on Friday, August 6th.
+Zacks Investment Research cut Progyny from a “buy” rating to a “hold” rating in a research report on Wednesday, November 10th.
+JPMorgan Chase & Co. lifted their price objective on Progyny from $65.00 to $79.00 and gave the company an “overweight” rating in a research report on Friday, October 22nd.
 Barclays lifted their price objective on Progyny from $72.00 to $80.00 and gave the company an “overweight” rating in a research report on Tuesday, September 28th.
-Finally, Zacks Investment Research cut Progyny from a “buy” rating to a “hold” rating in a research report on Wednesday, November 10th.
-Two research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of “Buy” and a consensus target price of $70.33.
+Finally, Berenberg Bank began coverage on Progyny in a research report on Thursday, September 30th.
+They set a “buy” rating and a $81.00 price objective for the company.
+Two equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus target price of $70.33.

 About Progyny (NASDAQ:PGNY)